-1. 2023 ANZBMS/BHF Grants-in-aid
+1. 2025 ANZBMS/BHF Grants-in-aid

 The aim of the grant is to foster the development and career progression of talented researchers with a strong interest in bone health.
-The ANZBMS/BHF have allocated funding for up to 2 x \$25,000 Grants to be made available to Applicants who are Early to Mid-Career Researchers who have been the lead Principal Investigator (CIA) on an unsuccessful National or International research grant application in 2022/23.
+The ANZBMS/BHF have allocated funding for up to 2 x \$25,000 Grants to be made available to Applicants who are Early to Mid-Career Researchers who have been the Principal Investigator on an unsuccessful National or International research grant application in 2024/25.